Eastside Compost is a worker-owned business dedicated to increasing the amount of compost made in the Lansing area.

 In January 2023, we officially started cooperating as workers who owned equal shares of the business that Mike started almost 3 years ago.
 We owners cooperate naturally and appreciate having an alternative model to a more traditional ‘competitive corporation’.
 We’re learning as we go, using a democratic structure and cooperative principles when we meet and will continue to explore the business of cooperation as a fundamental part of Eastside Compost.
 Let us know if you care about cooperatives and we might keep you apprised of what's next on our cooperative journey.

-We prefer using our muscle.
+We prefer using our muscles.
 It's good exercise.

 We do portions of our curbside collection using bicycles pulling large (sometimes comically large) trailers.
 We can carry about twenty buckets on this trailer.